Zardoz89/trillek-firmware/README.md

   - [x] Clear screen
 - [ ] Initialize Keyboard
 - [ ] Print boot info on screen
+  - [X] Total RAM detected
+  - [ ] Primary graphic card being used
+  - [ ] Primary keyboard being used
+  - [ ] Floppy drives detected
 - [ ] Try to bootup from floppy
 - [ ] Store/Read config data from NVRAM like bootup device preferences, main keayboard, main monitor, etc...
 - [ ] Implement a way to allow the user to setup config data
-- [ ] Implement a machine code monitor (Woz monitor clone), that would run if can't find a media were can boot
+- [ ] Implement a machine code monitor (Woz monitor clone), that would run if can't find a bootable media
 - [ ] Write some auxiliar functions on the firmware but with public access point to allow be reused by software and OS
   - [x] dw_memset : Fill an memory area with a double word value.
-  - [ ] Basic print/puts to screen buffer functions
+  - [x] Basic putc/puts/put_decimal to screen buffer subrutines

 ## RAM variables